MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_01_lab_ak.md

 -   Visual Studio Code

--   Microsoft Azure Storeage Explorer
+-   Microsoft Azure Storage Explorer

 ### Exercise 1: Build a back-end API by using Azure Storage and the Web Apps feature of Azure App Service